 Another very common situation is dizziness when standing up, which occurs in a situation known as orthostatic hypotension, in which blood pressure decreases because the you get up very quickly.
 However, this type of dizziness is transient and improves in a few seconds.

 This symptom is more common in the elderly, however, it also occurs in young people, and may arise in different situations depending on the cause, such as lying down, common in labyrinthitis, when getting up, appears due to pressure drops, or do some physical exertion, which happens in heart or pressure problems.

-When repeated episodes of dizziness occur, it is recommended you make an appointment with a general practitioner or your family physician to investigate the possible causes, however, if the dizziness is very strong or prolonged, for more than 1 hour for example, you should go a medical clinic or emergency room to be assessed and treated.
+When repeated episodes of dizziness occur, it is recommended you make an appointment with a general practitioner or your family physician to investigate the possible causes.
+However, if the dizziness is very strong or prolonged, for more than 1 hour for example, you should go to a medical clinic or emergency room to be assessed and treated faster.

 Main causes for dizziness

 There are several forms of dizziness, which may appear alone or accompanied by other symptoms such as nausea, weakness in the legs, headache or "empty head" feeling.
 The main causes are:

 Labyrinthitis is the most common cause for dizziness.
 This type of dizziness gives you the feeling that everything is spinning around, which can be accompanied by nausea and tinnitus, and usually happens due to changes in the ear.
 Vertigo tends to cause dizziness even when lying down, and it is common for it to be triggered with head movements, such as turning to your side on the bed or looking sideways.